 Riots are being seen in many other regions.
 In Kenya the rallying cry at current protests is “no food, no elections!” and people are marching with bowls they expect to be filled.

 Looking at the trends in geopolitical tensions, cost of oil/gas (used in fertilizer production) and conflict in Ukraine, it is pretty clear that a global food crisis is gong to hit every continent.
 In North America we will have it better than others.
 Here we will complain about not getting out of season fruits or not having our usual variety.
 But in most other regions it will be a very real fight to avoid mass starvation and widespread malnutrition.
-Unfortunately, famine is coming for many.
+Unfortunately, famine is coming for many (Russia and China are both trying to shape blame on this famine to be on the US).

 It is puzzling and counter intuitive that in this age of increasing food security issues and inflation there is so little being done to improve the situation.
 Many actions by leaders are actually counter productive, like shutting down nuclear power plants vice building more, or forcing farmers to reduce nitrogen use to try to reduce atmospheric carbon (cause of dutch protests).
-There are other methods of reducing nitrogen use besides just dictating reduction, including ino
+There are other methods of reducing nitrogen use besides just dictating reduction, including innovative new technologies for capturing nitrogen for agriculture.

 Demographic Time Bomb Having An Impact